kampersanda/wordfreq-rs/wordfreq/README.md

 # wordfreq

-This crate provides a loader for wordfreq models.
+This crate is a yet another Rust port of [wordfreq](https://github.com/rspeer/wordfreq), allowing you to look up the frequencies of words in many languages.

 ## Documentation